 Borrowing capacity typically refers to the maximum amount of money that an individual, company, or entity can borrow from a lender, such as a bank or financial institution.

-A short-term loan which allows a property owner to buy a property before selling an existing property.
+A bridging loan allows a property owner to buy a property before selling an existing property, essentially it is a short-term loan like a line of credit the ‘bridges the gap’ from one property to the next.

 Refers to increasing your existing borrowings with the loan proceeds controlled by the applicant.